 Application Applied

 Explanation on application of the practice The Bank has facilitated voting in absentia and remote participation by shareholders at general meetings.

-The Bank has leveraged technology to facilitate shareholders' participation and voting at the 39th Annual General Meeting.
-The shareholders cast their votes through online voting platform administered by ShareWorks Sdn Bhd, as the Poll Administrator.
-BDO Consulting Sdn Bhd was the appointed Scrutineer in verifying the poll results.
+The Bank has leveraged technology to facilitate shareholders' participation and voting at the Annual General Meeting.
+The shareholders cast their votes through online voting platform administered by the Board appointed Independent Poll Administrator and the poll results verified by Independent Scrutineer.

 Explanation for departure

-Large companies are required to complete the columns of the column ired to complete the columns below.
+Large companies are requ to complete the columns ired to complete the columns below.
 Non-large companies are encouraged below.

 Measure

 Timeframe